Steering: Automotive

+Geometry

-The basic aim of steering is to ensure that the wheels are pointing in the desired directions to move the vehicle as required.
-This is typically achieved by a series of linkages, rods, pivots and gears.
+The basic aim of steering is to ensure that the wheels are pointing in the desired direction to move the vehicle as required.
+This is typically achieved by a series of linkages, rods, pivots, and gears.
 One of the fundamental concepts is that of caster angle.
-Each wheel is steered with a pivot point ahead of the wheel, which tends to make the steering self-centering towards the direction of travel.
+Each wheel is steered with a pivot point ahead of the wheel, which tends to make the steering self-centered in the direction of travel.

-The steering linkages connecting the steering box and the wheels usually conform to a variation of Ackermann steering geometry, to account for the fact that in a turn, the inner wheel travels a path of smaller radius than the outer wheel, so that the degree of toe suitable for driving in a straight path is not suitable for turns.
-The angle the wheels make with the vertical plane, known as camber angle, also influences steering dynamics as do the tires.
+The steering linkages connecting the steering box and the wheels usually conform to a variation of Ackermann steering geometry, to account for the fact that in a turn, the inner wheel travels in a path of smaller radius than the outer wheel, so that the degree of toe suitable for driving in a straight path is not suitable for turns.
+The angle the wheels make in the vertical plane, known as camber angle, also influences steering dynamics as do the tires.

+Steering wheel turning is often measured in terms of number of full 360-degree turns to go lock-to-lock.
+This is when the steering input mechanism is restrained at its mechanical limit from the full right-turn stop to the left-turn stop.

 Rack and pinion, recirculating ball, worm and sector

-Many modern cars use rack and pinion steering mechanisms.
-When the steering wheel turns the pinion gear, the pinion moves the rack, converting circular motion into linear motion along the transverse axis of the car (side to side motion), kind of like a gear mechanism.
-This motion applies steering torque to the swivel pin ball joints (that replaced previously used kingpins) of the stub axle of the steered wheels via tie rods and a short lever arm called the steering arm.
+Many modern cars have a steering mechanism called a rack and pinion.
+The steering wheel turns a pinion gear, which moves a rack back and forth to steer the wheels.
+This mechanism converts the circular motion of the steering wheel to linear motion, which is applied to the wheels of the car via tie rods and a steering knuckle.

-The rack and pinion design has the advantages of a direct steering "feeling".
+Rack and pinion steering has several advantages, such as a direct steering "feel".
+This means that the driver can feel the road better and have more precise control over the car's movement.

-BMW began to use rack and pinion steering systems in the 1930s with many other European manufacturers later adopting the technology.
-American automakers adopted rack and pinion steering beginning with the 1974 Ford Pinto.
+BMW was one of the first manufacturers to adopt rack and pinion steering systems in the 1930s, with many other European manufacturers following suit.
+Auto manufacturers in the United States began to use rack and pinion steering with the 1974 Ford Pinto.

 Older designs use two main principles: the worm and sector design and the screw and nut.
 Both types were enhanced by reducing the friction; for screw and nut it is the recirculating ball mechanism, which is still found on trucks and utility vehicles.
 The steering column turns a large screw, which meshes with the nut by recirculating balls.
-The nut moves a sector of a gear, causing it to rotate about its axis as the screw is turned; an arm attached to the axis of the sector moves the Pitman arm, which is connected to the steering linkage and thus steers the wheels.
-The recirculating ball version of this apparatus reduces the considerable friction by placing large ball bearings between the screw and the nut; at either end of the apparatus the balls exit from between the two pieces into a channel internal to the box, which connects them with the other end of the apparatus; thus, they are "recirculated".
+The nut moves a sector of a gear, causing it to rotate about its axis as the screw is turned; an arm attached to the axis of the sector moves the pitman arm, which is connected to the steering linkage and thus steers the wheels.
+The recirculating ball version of this apparatus reduces the considerable friction by placing large ball bearings between the screw and the nut.
+At either end of the apparatus, the balls exit from between the two pieces into a channel internal to the box, which connects them with the other end of the apparatus.
+Thus, they are "recirculated".